 Voting:

-While the Board meetings are based on Robert’s Rules of order, the Board does observe parliamentary procedures for the voting process. only items listed on the agenda may be discussed at a Board meeting.
+While the Board meetings are based on Robert’s Rules of order, the Board does observe parliamentary procedures for the voting process.
+Only items listed on the agenda may be discussed at a Board meeting.
 All discussion shall be directed solely to the business currently under deliberation.

 The Board President has the responsibility to keep the discussion to the matter at hand and shall halt discussion that does not apply to the agenda item currently before the Board.
 The Board President will vote on all action items.
 The Board will clarify any specific criteria expected for staff reports.
 Agenda items listed as “Reports” are for discussion/briefing only and do not require a vote.

 Public Comments – Regular Board Meetings: